sagnikc395/sagnikc395/README.md

 ## Currently Learning
 1. tRPC := For making type safe APIs
 2. Rust := For writing all non web and non GC required stuff .
 Stuff close to the system.
+3. Drizzle + Zod := Writing Raw SQL with Type Validation has to be better than to learn another syntax(cue.
+Prisma).